Admins

 How to Share a Record (By Criteria or Choice)

-• Sharing Rules (use Roles and Public Groups): This enables you to supersede (push past) the OWD, further opening up access to Salesforce records (just like the role hierarchy).
+• Sharing Rules: This enables you to supersede (push past) the OWD, further opening up access to Salesforce records (similar to the role hierarchy, but not only vertically).
 You can create rules to open up access to records by either who owns or by the criteria of the record itself.

 • Manual Sharing: Enables you to grant access to the specific record.
 There are important considerations to this type of sharing.